casperjs/casperjs/CONTRIBUTING.md

 The result status bar **must be green** before sending your PR.

+**Lint the code**

+Run [ESLint](http://eslint.org) on the JavaScript files, by using the configuration available in `.eslintrc` and make sure there are no warnings nor errors.

+    $ eslint modules/casper.js

 ## Communicate

 **Improvement and feature request**.
 If you have an improvement idea, please send an email to the [mailing list](http://groups.google.com/group/casperjs) (preferable than contacting the developers directly) so that other people can give their insights and opinions.
 This is also important to avoid duplicate work.